+Consortia.
 Eligible institutions may enter into a consortium for the purpose of receiving funds.
 Such consortia must operate joint projects that:

-Provide services to all postsecondary institutions participating in the consortium (unless the eligible institution is in a rural, sparsely populated area and waives this requirement).

-Are of sufficient size, scope and quality to be effective (size, scope and quality definitions will be discussed in Section B of this document).

-Funds allocated to consortia must be used only for purposes and programs that are mutually beneficial to all members of the consortium and cannot be reallocated to individual members of the consortium.
+- Provide services to all postsecondary institutions participating in the consortium (unless the eligible institution is in a rural, sparsely populated area and waives this requirement). - Are of sufficient SSQ to be effective (SSQ definitions will be discussed in Section B of this document). - Funds allocated to consortia must be used only for purposes and programs that are mutually beneficial to all members of the consortium and cannot be reallocated to individual members of the consortium.

-3. District Consortia Application Requirements

-In order to be eligible to participate in a postsecondary consortium, each district must have an approved postsecondary Perkins V four- year plan.
+District Consortia Application Requirements.
+In order to be eligible to participate in a postsecondary consortium, each district must have an approved postsecondary Perkins V four-year plan.

-The postsecondary district that elects to submit a consortium application MUST complete the following requirements.
+The postsecondary district that elects to submit a consortium application MUST complete the following requirements:

-- A separate CLNA section, including updates to the District Postsecondary Excel Workbook with district postsecondary program information. - 2.
+- 1. A separate CLNA section, including updates to the District Postsecondary Excel Workbook with district postsecondary program information. - 2.
 A separate Program Narrative section. - 3.
-A program of study template (submitted on the Perkins V template) for a program that meets all state-required elements.

-- 4. A signed postsecondary assurances form. - 5.
-Budget DOE 101Form: a separate budget form for each member of the consortium, which clearly delineate the expenditures and projects that mutually benefit all members of the consortium.
+A Program of Study Template (submitted on the Perkins V template) for a program that meets all state-required elements. - 4.
+A signed postsecondary assurances form. - 5.
+Budget DOE 101 Form: a separate budget form for each member of the consortium, which clearly delineate the expenditures and projects that mutually benefit all members of the consortium.